-The Governor of Wisconsin will be proclaiming Thursday, May 23, 2019 the very first Wisconsin School Garden Day!
+The Governor of Wisconsin proclaimed Thursday, May 23, 2019 the very first Wisconsin School Garden Day!

 Wisconsin School Garden Day honors and celebrates the educators, students, families, community leaders, and all people who have made garden-based education a reality and an asset in their schools and communities throughout the state.